BitModern/test-quality-doc/docs/test_plans.md

 This Share Feature enables streamlined collaboration, allowing your team to stay aligned and up-to-date on the latest changes within the test plan.
 By making test plans accessible, you can quickly gather feedback and keep everyone on the same page.

-### 5. Export and Manage:
+### 6. Manage Your Test Plan

-Once you’ve completed your test plan, you can export it as a PDF for sharing or documentation purposes.
-Afterward, manage your testing process through TestQuality’s powerful features—track test cycles, execute test cases, log defects, and generate real-time reports.
+Once you’ve completed your test plan, the **More Options** (`...`) menu now offers four actions to help you manage your test plan effectively:

+- **Add Cover**: Customize your test plan with a unique cover for better organization and visual appeal.
+- **Export to PDF**: Download your test plan in a PDF format for sharing or documentation purposes.
+- **Delete Test Plan**: Remove a test plan when it is no longer needed.
+- **Version History**: Access the version history of your test plan to track changes if needed.

    ![img_129.png](img/img_129.png)